Pougliche/gossip_girls/README.md

     $rails db:create
     $rails db:migrate
     $rails server

-Then go to your local host 3000 and appreciate the revolutionary design of our website!
+Then go to your local host 3000 and appreciate the revolutionary design of our website at                                   http://localhost:3000/gossips/